Let Us Introduce Ourselves . . .

 SILVER LAKE, OHIO

-When Jill decided to take up drumming in the 5th grade in Mogadore, Ohio, the school music teacher wouldn't give drum lessons to girls!
-Playing through high school and college at Kent State, the drums were put away to marry Richard, be a Mom to four, and teach fitness at Life Center Plus in Hudson, Ohio.
-The Weekend Warrior program was a step out of the comfort zone that paid off.
-With the kids now on their own, a new job at Laurel Lake Retirement Community, and a basement full of drums, amps, and microphones, this is pure mid-life crisis fun !
+When Jill decided to take up drumming in the later 1960's in Mogadore, Ohio, the school music teacher wouldn't give drum lessons to girls!
+Playing through high school and college at Kent State, the drums were put away to marry Richard and later become a mom to four.
+The Weekend Warrior program was a step out of her comfort zone that paid off.
+With a basement full of drums, amps, and microphones, this is pure mid-life crisis fun!

 GUITARS / VOCALS

 Most of his students know him as Dr. Robert Jewell, professor of Marketing at Kent State University, father and husband.
 However, Bob has always been very passionate about music and the guitar.
 Bob gets a kick out of showing his students his lighter side.